Difference Between AAS and AS

 For instance, human services, industrial education, office administration, technology, manufacturing, business administration, agriculture, criminal justice, childcare, electronics, computer science and security.

-With the degree of AAS, one can easily find jobs in such areas.
+With a degree in AAS, one can easily find jobs in such areas.
 An Applied Science degree is one of the most significant degrees.

-If you want to earn money as soon as you are done with your graduation, then AAS is the right program for you.
+If you want to earn money as soon as you graduate, then AAS is the right program for you.
 If you intend to get your AAS degree online, then choose a famous and reputable online institution.

-Commit plenty of time to choose the online academy.
+Commit plenty of time to choosing the online academy.

 What is AS?